GingerNinja23/ipop-documentation/Multihop-Routing.md

 ```

 ### 2. Auxiliary parameters
-Below example lists varies of parameter of multihop mode.
+Below example lists varies of parameter of multihop mode with its default value.
+These parameters are configurable through config file.

 ```
     "multihop_cl": 100, #Multihop connection count limit